darkhuo10/darkhuo10/README.md

 # About me
 <ul>
-  <li> My name is Marina but I use Dark as a nikname on the Internet
+  <li> My name is Marina but I use Dark as a nickname on the Internet
   <li>I'm currently studying how to develop web apps</li>
   <li>I know how to develop desktop and Android apps</li>
   <li>I like all kinds of software development</li>